 Oregon

-Notes: Time and a half required after 10 hours a day in canneries, driers, packing plants, mills, factories, and manufacturing facilities.
+Notes: Time and a half required after 10 hours per day in canneries, driers, packing plants, mills, factories, and manufacturing facilities.

 Pennsylvania